Nighttime Matters: New Study Finds Taking Blood Pressure Medication at Night May Offer Added Benefits

 Why This Matters for Health Equity

-While this breakthrough offers hope for improved heart health, it also highlights the importance of health equity.
+While these breakthroughs offer hope for improved heart health, they also highlight the importance of health equity.
 Hypertension disproportionately impacts Black and Brown communities, as well as those facing barriers to care such as lack of insurance, limited access to primary care, or lower access to medications.

 If some communities are less likely to receive the latest information, screenings, or resources, disparities in outcomes will only grow.
 That’s why it’s not just about what science shows—it’s about ensuring that everyone benefits from the science.